yazawaking/rtc-ssh/README.md

 # Rtc-SSH
 ##### SSH (Secure Shell) over WebRTC
-Rtc-SSH enables connection with SSH  Raspberry PI, BeagleBone and other devices, from the browser using WebRTC.
+Rtc-SSH enables connection with SSH  Raspberry PI, BeagleBone and other devices, from the browser or (cli) client rtc-terminal using WebRTC.
 Solves the problem of the lack of public IP address, proxy server, servers behind NAT etc. You can connect to an SSH session: https://sqs.io

 ### Install from binary
 ```